kirill3754/ID-document-classification/README.md

 ## Troubleshooting

 1. Verify your OpenAI API key
-2. Check the logs for each service
-3. Ensure all ports are available
+2. Ensure all ports are available

 # MobileNetV2 CNN Model Report